jose-techcode/BOT_Luamod/README.md

 # 1. Bot Luamod

-O "Bot Luamod" é um bot de discord em que a sua atribuição principal é moderar um servidor, bem como ter um sistema de logs para monitoramento, além de suas funcionalidades para membros comuns e desenvolvedores.
-Ao clonar o repositório, você pode entrar no "modo desenvolvedor", controlar a IA e ter acesso a uma API REST local, desde que configure essas partes corretamente.
+The "Bot Luamod" is a Discord bot whose main function is to moderate a server, provide a logging system for monitoring, and offer features for members and developers, including AI commands (chatbot).
+By cloning the repository, you can enter "developer mode," control the AI, and access a local REST API, provided you configure these elements correctly.

 # 2. Funcionalidades

+# 2. Features

-I. Gerais
+I. General

-- ping - Mostra a latência do bot.
+- ping - Displays the bot's latency.

-- ajuda - Mostra a lista de comandos.
+- help - Displays the list of commands.

-- avatar < member > - Exibe o avatar de um membro.
+- avatar < member > - Displays a member's avatar.

-- userinfo < member > - Mostra as informações do usuário.
+- userinfo < member > - Displays user information.

-- serverinfo - Exibe informações do servidor.
+- serverinfo - Displays server information.

-- botinfo - Mostra informações do perfil do bot.
+- botinfo - Displays bot profile information.

 II.
-Moderadores
+Moderators

-- warn < member > < reason > - Avisa um usuário.
+- warn < member > < reason > - Warns a user.

-- unwarn < member > - Retira todos os avisos do usuário.
+- unwarn < member > - Removes all warnings from the user.

-- warnings < member > - Vê a quantidade e o(s) motivo(s) do(s) aviso(s) de um usuário.
+- warnings < member > - Views the number and reason(s) of warnings for a user.

-- warninglist - Vê o(s) usuário(s) avisado(s) e a quantidade de aviso(s) que cada um tem.
+- warninglist - Views the user(s) warned and the number of warnings each has.

-- clear < quantity > - Apaga mensagens do chat.
+- clear < quantity > - Deletes chat messages.

-- purge < member > < quantity > - Apaga mensagens de um membro do chat.
+- purge < member > < quantity > - Deletes a member's chat messages.

-- slow < seconds > - Ativa o modo lento no canal.
+- slow < seconds > - Activates slow mode in the channel.

-- lock - Tranca um canal.
+- lock - Locks a channel.

-- unlock - Destranca um canal que estava trancado.
+- unlock - Unlocks a locked channel.

-- lockdown - Tranca todos os canais.
+- lockdown - Locks all channels.

-- unlockdown - Destranca todos os canais.
+- unlockdown - Unlocks all channels.

-- mute < member > < minutos > - Silencia um membro temporariamente.
+- mute < member > < minutes > - Temporarily mutes a member.

-- unmute < member > - Remove o silêncio de um membro.
+- unmute < member > - Removes a member's mute.

-- kick < member > - Expulsa um membro do servidor.
+- kick < member > - Kicks a member from the server.

-- ban < member > - Bane um membro do servidor.
+- ban < member > - Bans a member from the server.

-- unban < ID > - Remove o banimento de um usuário pelo ID.
+- unban < ID > - Removes a ban from a user by ID.

-- tempban < member > < quantity > - Bane um membro do servidor por um tempo.
+- tempban < member > < quantity > - Bans a member from the server for a period of time.

-- softban < member > - Bane um membro do servidor por um segundo para limpar as mensagens.
+- softban < member > - Bans a member from the server for one second to clear messages.

-- setlog < channel > - Define um canal para receber logs de ações do servidor.
+- setlog < channel > - Sets a channel to receive server action logs.

 III.
-Desenvolvedores
+Developers

-- restart - Reinicia o bot.
+- restart - Restarts the bot.

-- toswitchoff - Desliga o bot.
+- toswitchoff - Turns off the bot.

-- log - Vê o histórico de logs do bot.
+- log - Views the bot's log history.

-- clearlog - Limpa o histórico de logs do bot.
+- clearlog - Clears the bot's log history.

-- reloadcog < cog > - Recarrega uma cog específica.
+- reloadcog < cog > - Reloads a specific cog.

-- debug - Exibe informações gerais e técnicas do bot.
+- debug - Displays general and technical information about the bot.

 IV.
-IA
+AI

-- on - Liga o chat da IA.
+- on - Turns on AI chat.

-- off - Desliga o chat da IA.
+- off - Turns off AI chat.

-# 3. API simples
+# 3. Simple API

-API simples feita com FastAPI para ver o status geral do bot.
+Simple API built with FastAPI to view the bot's overall status.
 Localhost.

 # 3.5.
-API REST
+REST API

-API REST educativa e didática separada da API simples e feita com FastAPI também.
+Educational and didactic REST API separate from the simple API and also built with FastAPI.
 Localhost.

-- GET - Ver informações.
+- GET - View information.
-- POST - Criar informações.
+- POST - Create information.
-- PUT - Atualizar informações.
+- PUT - Update information.
-- DELETE - Deletar informações.
+- DELETE - Delete information.

-# 4. Tecnologias
+# 4. Technologies

-- Linguagem: Python
+- Language: Python
 - Framework: FastAPI
-- Biblioteca: Discord.py
+- Library: Discord.py
-- Ambiente: Linux
+- Environment: Linux
-- Formato de arquivo: Json
+- File Format: Json
-- Versionamento de código: Git
+- Code Versioning: Git
-- Containerização: Docker
+- Containerization: Docker

-# 5. Clone do Repositório
+# 5. Clone the Repository

 - Bash

 git clone https://github.com/jose-techcode/Bot_Luamod

-# 6. Pasta do Projeto
+# 6. Project Folder

 - Bash

 cd Bot_Luamod

-# 7. Instalação de Dependências
+# 7. Install Dependencies

 pip install -r requirements.txt

-# 8. Configuração de Variáveis de Ambiente
+# 8. Setting Environment Variables

-Crie um arquivo chamado .env na raiz do projeto e adicione seu token do bot:

-DISCORD_TOKEN=seu_token

-No mesmo arquivo .env, se for criar comandos específicos para somente o desenvolvedor do bot usar, adicione:

-DEV_ID=seu_id

-Também, no mesmo arquivo .env, se for criar comandos específicos para usar a IA do bot, adicione:

-API_KEY_OPEN_ROUTER=sua_api_key

-Esses arquivos não devem ser enviados para o Github, pois contém informações sensíveis.
-Então, devem ser incluídos no .gitignore.
+Create a file called .env in the project root and add your bot token:

+DISCORD_TOKEN=your_token

+In the same .env file, if you're creating specific commands for only the bot developer to use, add:

+DEV_ID=your_id

+Also, in the same .env file, if you're creating specific commands for using the bot's AI, add:

+API_KEY_OPEN_ROUTER=your_api_key

+These files should not be uploaded to Github, as they contain sensitive information.
+Therefore, they should be included in .gitignore.

-# 9. Execução do Projeto
+# 9. Running the Project

 python bot.py

-# 10. Rodar em Docker
+# 10. Running in Docker

-I. Build da Imagem
+I. Building the Image

 docker build -t Bot_Luamod .

 II.
-Rodar o Container
+Running the Container

 docker run -it --name container_bot_luamod Bot_Luamod

-# 11. Contribuição
+# 11. Contribution

-Sinta-se livre para abrir Issues ou enviar Pull Requests.
+Feel free to open Issues or submit Pull Requests.

-# 12. Licença
+# 12. License

-Este projeto está licenciado sob a licença AGPL.
+This project is licensed under the AGPL license.

-# 13. Observações
+# 13. Notes

-O sistema de warns do Bot Luamod pode ser descontinuado.
+In the future, a SQL or MongoDB database may be added.